Swede 55 Development

 An initial six-page folder introduced the project, followed by a nicely made up brochure by Gylling/Fisksätra.

-Boat # 2 being covered in Swedish magazine På Kryss & Till Rors in 1976, the first series of 15 boats were quickly sold.
-Here you find details regarding the construction of Swede 55 and more about the Swede 55 fleet.
+Boat # 2 being covered in Swedish magazine På Kryss & Till Rors in 1976, a series of 15 boats were quickly sold.
+Here you find details regarding the construction of Swede 55 and more about the fleet.

 More articles on Swede 55